Suggestibility: Other cases

-It is claimed that sufferers of post-traumatic stress disorder and dissociative identity disorder (DID) are particularly suggestible.
+It is claimed that sufferers of post-traumatic stress disorder (PTSD) and dissociative identity disorder (DID) are particularly suggestible.
 While it is true that DID sufferers tend to score to the higher end of the hypnotizability scale, there have not been enough studies done to support the claim of increased suggestibility.

 Aspects of crowd dynamics and mob behavior, as well as the phenomenon of groupthink are further examples of suggestibility.

 Common examples of suggestible behavior in everyday life include "contagious yawning" (multiple people begin to yawn after observing a person yawning) and the medical student syndrome (a person begins to experience symptoms of an illness after reading or hearing about it).
 Placebo response is also thought to be based on individual differences in suggestibility, at least in part.
 Suggestible individuals may be more responsive to various forms of alternative health practices that seem to rely upon patient belief in the intervention more than on any known mechanism.
 Studies of effects of health interventions can be enhanced by controlling for individual differences in suggestibility.
 A search of the Mental Measurements Yearbook shows no extant psychological test for this personality characteristic.
-The Gudjonsson suggestibility scale is questionable for this kind of purpose due to its narrow focus.
+The Gudjonsson Suggestibility Scale is questionable for this kind of purpose due to its narrow focus.
 In addition to health-related implications, persons who are highly suggestible may be prone to making poor judgments because they did not process suggestions critically and falling prey to emotion-based advertising.